cloudify-cosmo/getcloudify.org/guide/3.0/guide-agent-creation.md

 ---
 {%summary%} {{page.abstract}}{%endsummary%}

+{%warning title=Note%}
+Currently, Cloudify will not allow you to install its agent on distributions other than Ubuntu, debian or CentOS.

+Since the "Ubuntu-agent" is also used in your manager, as a workaround, until this is solved, we will create a replacement "centos" agent.
+{%endwarning%}

+{%warning title=Note%}
+This procedure will NOT work in an environment containing hosts with both centos hosts AND hosts comprising of another distribution other than Ubuntu.
+{%endwarning%}

 # Overview

 Cloudify is currently supplied with a set of default agents for CentOS, Ubuntu and Windows.
 These agents are all based on Python2.7.